Bolton School Senior Boys

 GCSE and A–level Curriculum

-Biology is a popular and rewarding A-level choice with around a hundred sixth-from boys regularly opting to study AQA biology at AS and A2 level.
+Biology is a popular and rewarding A-level choice with around 60 sixth-form boys regularly opting to study AQA biology at A level.
 The achievement of boys at A-level is extremely high not only in terms of the overall grades they achieve (82% A*- B on average over the last four years), but also in terms of the significant ‘value added’ scores they achieve.

 The Department prides itself on placing a strong emphasis on curriculum enrichment opportunities; in the Middle School, many students are involved with Science club; boys in Years 7 & 8 can carry out innovative practical work, under the supervision of specialist staff, while boys in Years 9 and 10 compete in the Biology Challenge, a national competition run in association with the British Biology Olympiad.
 The department has significant animal collections with beekeeping and Club Animalia offering boys the chance to get hands on with living creatures.
 Year 8 boys undertake a joint trip with Geography to Blackpool Zoo, whilst Year 10 boys complete a day of biological sampling in conjunction with the wildlife trust to support their understanding of the curriculum.